smartcoindev389/smart-contract-utils/README.md

 - `getCall(methodName: string, args?: any[], callData?: Partial<ContractCall>): ContractCall` // Creates a `ContractCall` for `MulticallUnit`.
   Throws an error if unable to create.
 You can do force replacement with a `callData` parameter.
 - `listenEvent(eventName: string, listener: Listener): Promise<BaseContract>` // Creates event listener on the contract.
 WebsocketProvider is required.
-- `getLogs(fromBlock: number, eventsNames?: string[], toBlock?: number, options?: ContractGetLogsOptions): Promise<Log[]>` // Synchronous log retrieval.
+- `getLogs(fromBlock: number, eventsNames?: string[], toBlock?: number, options?: ContractGetLogsOptions): Promise<ContractLog[]>` // Synchronous log retrieval.
   'fromBlocks' can have a minus sign, which means 'n blocks ago'.
-- `getLogsStream(fromBlock: number, eventsNames?: string[], toBlock?: number, options?: ContractGetLogsOptions): AsyncGenerator<Log, void, unknown>` // Asynchronous way to getting logs.
+- `getLogsStream(fromBlock: number, eventsNames?: string[], toBlock?: number, options?: ContractGetLogsOptions): AsyncGenerator<ContractLog, void>` // Asynchronous way to getting logs.

 #### ContractOptions